-is a lot of glimpses of memories which are too unorganized to read so
+consists of a lot of disparate glimpses of memories which are still too unorganized so

-please don't read this with harsh intent until I can edit it.
-If you
+please don't read this with harsh intent until I can edit it.]

 Table of contents-just click to go to that part of this page.

 The first name I adopted was at the age of four and it was Stallion.
 Everyone had to call me by that name.

 I was born Ursula (Halsall) Stanley daughter of the Earl of Derby.
 I officially died once in 1591 and I also officially died a second time in 1636.